 Sunday service is at 10:00 a.m. via ZOOM.
 Please contact our office at (413 596-3045) or email email@example.com for link information.

 What is worship like?
 (How long does it last?!)

 Our Sunday worship observes the rich tradition of the Christian church: we read from Scripture, hear a sermon, sing hymns and songs, pray for one another and those in need, celebrate Holy Communion, and go forth to serve.
 Worship generally lasts one hour.
 Following worship, join us for coffee and light snacks.

 Are there special ministries for children?

 Yes.
 On Sunday mornings (September-June), children in preschool through middle school participate in a Sunday School program.
 Children of all ages are welcome in worship and, if you choose, nursery care is provided during worship for children 5 years old and younger.
-In addition, our children take part in other programs throughout the year, including Rally Day and an annual Christmas pageant.

 Can I receive Holy Communion?